 \begin{example} \Cref{fig:ex:family} depicts a set of POMDPs comprising three potential obstacle locations.
 An optimal policy for any of the individual models overfits to that particular obstacle location and fails to solve the task in all three environments. \end{example}

 \paragraph{Hidden-model POMDPs.} We introduce \emph{hidden-model POMDPs}~(HM-POMDPs) encapsulating multiple different POMDPs.
 The ground truth model is assumed to be hidden among the set of POMDPs.
 Notably, the POMDPs share the same actions and observations, and therefore, policies are compatible with all of the POMDPs.
-The objective is to compute a policy that is \emph{robust} in the sense that it optimizes for the \emph{worst-case} within the set of POMDPs.
+The objective is to compute a policy that is \emph{robust} in the sense that it optimizes for the \emph{worst-case} POMDPs within the set.
 Consequently, a \emph{robust policy} achieves a lower bound in terms of performance on the set of POMDPs and, therefore, on the ground truth model.

 \paragraph{Policy optimization.} Computing optimal policies for POMDPs requires infinite memory and is undecidable in general~\cite{madani2000undecidability}.
 Therefore, we restrict policies to finite memory via finite-state controllers~(FSCs) as policy representations~\cite{DBLP:conf/uai/MeuleauKKC99}.
-Computing a robust policy is challenging for HM-POMDPs, since (1) realistic examples may induce large sets of POMDPs, and (2) policies may overfit when optimizing for any particular POMDP.
-To ensure robustness, the policy must be optimized for the worst-case POMDP.
-Therefore, we seek an approach that can generalize to the whole set of POMDPs by optimizing it on worst-case~POMDPs.
+Computing a robust policy is challenging for HM-POMDPs, as realistic examples may induce large sets of POMDPs, and policies may overfit when optimized for any particular POMDP.
+To ensure robustness, the policy must be optimized for the worst-case POMDPs.
+Therefore, we seek an approach that generalizes to the whole set of POMDPs by optimizing it on worst-case POMDPs.

 \paragraph{Robust policy evaluation.} A robust policy evaluation is necessary to deduct the worst-case POMDPs from the HM-POMDP and, consequently, provide a lower bound on performance.
 The naive approach is to enumerate all POMDPs, but the set of POMDPs increases rapidly when we encounter many variations in the model, rendering enumeration intractable.
 Therefore, a key part of our approach is efficiently performing robust policy evaluation on large, finite sets of~POMDPs.